abinit/abinit/doc/mkdocs-user-guide/optic.md

 elements, and the matrix elements of the momentum operator.

 The main abinit program has the capability to compute derivatives of wavefunctions with respect to their wavevector.
-This is explained in the [**ABINIT (respfn) help file**](help_respfn.html).
+This is explained in the [[help:respfn]].
 Such a calculation implies treating three d/dk perturbations, with numbers 3*natom+1, 3*natom+2 and 3*natom+3 (that is, for a unit cell with 2 atoms, perturbations number 7, 8 and 9).
 In the 2-atom case, the associated files needed for Optic have the index _1WF7 , _1WF8 , and _1WF9.

 The formalism implemented in Optic treats explicitly the eigenstates lying in the range of energy between the lowest occupied wavefunction and the highest